HomeResourcesArticles

 For more detailed information, click to visit our Compliance Services Guide.

-For this reason, choosing a third-party-administrator (TPA) benefits administrator like Ameriflex has its advantages:
+For this reason, choosing a third-party-benefits administrator (TPA) benefits administrator like Ameriflex has its advantages:

 • Mitigates the liability of having an internal administrator